LLNL/RAJA/docs/sphinx/tutorial.rst

 ---------------------
 As a second example we consider matrix multiplication.
 Here two matrices, A, and B, of dimension N x N are multiplied and the result is stored in a third matrix, C.
-Assuming that have pointers to the data
+Assuming that we have pointers to the data

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 146-148

-and with the aid of some macros
+and with the aid of macros

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 132-134